Reviews You Can Rely On

 Credit: Abriah Wofford

 Regardless of your reason for travel, we recommend pairing your main bag with a fanny pack or a small backpack.
 Having a smaller bag allows you to ditch your big bag back at the hotel or hostel so you can venture around with just the day's essentials.
-Fanny packs are great because they are low profile and almost never need to be taken off.
+Fanny packs are great because they are low-profile and rarely need to be taken off.
 Here, you can stash some money and your phone without worrying too much about theft.
 Sling bags and daypacks are another great option, allowing you to bring your favorite rain jacket or fleece, or have extra space for a snack to get you through a long day or bring back souvenirs you might pick up while out exploring a new city.
 For on-the-go accessibility, a good messenger bag can be easily slung on the shoulder and opened up on the fly.

 travel bag - your daily commuter bag should have enough space for all your...